 To learn more about scholarships and FIAI, contact:

-The aim of the Sacred Vocation Program (SVP) is to enhance the spiritual and emotional care of patients and their families by cultivating and renewing a sense of sacred vocation in those who work most closely with them.
+The aim of the Sacred Vocation Program (SVP) is to cultivate and renew a sense of sacred vocation for all BSWH staff thereby enhancing the spiritual and emotional care of patients and their families.
 “Spiritual” as used in this program means different things to different people.
 Some think of living their life purpose, some heart or soul-work.
 This facilitation group is for anyone who cares deeply about healing patients in body, mind and spirit.
 This aim is accomplished by following these guiding principles:

 - Nurturing the spirit of patients by first nurturing the spirit of staff/caregivers